How Does Cannabis Affect Pain Tolerance Differently Than Opioids?

 Cannabis, on the other hand, does not affect pain tolerance, when used to medicate the pain.

 Studies have confirmed that regular consumption of cannabis does not mark an increase in pain sensitivity.
-It comes as no surprise then that people have been more and more interested in the adoption of cannabinoid medicines in recent years and have experienced its effectiveness for the treatment of chronic pain, in the first hand.
+It comes as no surprise then that people have been more and more interested in the adoption of cannabinoid medicines in recent years and have experienced its effectiveness for the treatment of chronic pain, first hand.
 However, it is yet to be systematically examined as to how much does in fact the frequent use of cannabis influence sensitivity to acute pain.

 Unlike opioids that result in an increase in pain sensitivity, thereby complicating an already tough situation, it is good news that such a pattern hasn’t been identified with cannabinoids, especially as there has been a marked increase in the uptake of cannabis-based pain medications in the recent years.

 As we pointed out earlier, there has been much research conducted to see how cannabis affects pain, and how it works differently than opioid therapy.
 The result of one such research has gone on to suggest that frequent use of cannabis does not seem to be associated with increased sensitivity to experimental pain in a way that usually is seen to occur in opioid therapy.
 This has helped researchers make an important distinction that both care providers and patients should consider when they are looking at various pain management options.
 These findings gain particular relevance in light of the many reports that authorities get regarding opioid overprescriptions and high rates of pain in people; it goes on to suggest that cannabis may be different from opioids, not carrying the same risk of hyperalgesia as the latter.